taner04/WeathGet/README.md

 - HttpClient, for making HTTP requests
 - Openweather API, for getting the weather data (https://openweathermap.org)

-## Usage

-1. Run the .exe from the application folder.
-2. Enter the name of the city for which you want to fetch weather data.
-3. Press Enter to retrieve weather information.

 ## Feedback

 If you have any suggestions, bug reports, or feature requests, please let me know.